mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 {{"demo": "pages/demos/dialogs/ConfirmationDialog.js"}}

+## Adding a close button

+You can customize the `DialogTitle` to support a close button that will close the `Dialog` on click.

+{{"demo": "pages/demos/dialogs/WithCloseButtonDialog.js"}}

 ## Accessibility

 Be sure to add `aria-labelledby="id..."`, referencing the modal title, to the `Dialog`.
 Additionally, you may give a description of your modal dialog with the `aria-describedby="id..."` property on the `Dialog`.